 Even if you take a coastal route, the shortest passage from the coast to the northern tip of Egmont Key is two miles.
-The closest landmass is Passage Key, but less on that tiny island than on Egmont Key.
-Further, to the south by another mile is Anna Maria Island.
+The closest landmass is Passage Key.
+Further, to the south, by another mile, is Anna Maria Island.

 Things to do at Egmont Key

 Landside, there are paved trails that make trekking the island parklike, and it is.
 Part of the interest in Egmont Key is its history, and it has been home to fortresses to guard the pass into Tampa Bay for hundreds of years.

 This island has a history.
 Cargo ships anchored here in the late 1700s through the mid-1800s on their way into Tampa Bay, many unintentionally, thanks to the hidden sandbars surrounding Egmont Key.
 Then in the 1830s, a lighthouse was constructed to help these ships; it was later reconstructed in 1858 to withstand hurricanes.
 You can visit this historic lighthouse on-site or by boat!

 Offshore of the southwestern end of Egmont Key are the ruins of The Battery Burchstead.
 Unfortunately, these ruins are only accessible by water because the battery is no longer connected to the island.
 Time, tide, wind, and waves washed away its foundations, and it slowly slid to the west.